Aalto-Electric-Drives/gritulator/docs/_sources/autoapi/gritulator/model/_grid_filter/index.rst

    .. py:method:: meas_cap_voltage()

-      Measure the capacitor voltages at the end of the sampling period.
+      Measure the capacitor phase voltages at the end of the sampling period.

-      :returns: **u_f_abc** -- Phase voltage through the capacitance of the LCL filter (V).
+      :returns: **u_f_abc** -- Phase voltages of the LCL filter capacitor (V).
       :rtype: 3-tuple of floats